steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ## Commit Notes

 #### General
+    Mesh Edit has null Camera because it has a non-Project Camera that has been excluded by the View control filter.

     Reference properties override the foreign key if different.
         True only for PUT or all HTTP?

+    Optimize SettingsManager.Initialize[UserSession|Settings]Async
+        Every property validation causes a database read.

     Projects
         ModelReferenceValidator